Protect your child’s hearing!

 Our environment is getting louder and louder and that includes schools.
-Each year you should take the time to get a hearing evaluation for your child at Hearing Group.
-Tests are free, non-invasive and we strive to be child friendly.
+Each year you should take the time to get a hearing evaluation for your child.
+Tests are free, non-invasive and child-friendly.
 Getting a baseline hearing level for your child ensures that you will be able to keep tabs on his or her hearing health throughout the school years.
 The goal is to protect your child’s hearing and here we will review how you can do so.

 Schools have more noise issues than you may think.
-There are crowded loud hallways, sporting events and band practice and all these things can have noise decibel ratings over the safe limit of 85.
+There are loud things going on at school; hallways, sporting events, and band practice.
+All of these things can have noise decibel ratings over the safety limit of 85.
 Repeated exposure to noisy environments can result in hearing loss, according to the National Institute on Deafness and other Communication Disorders.

-The first step towards preventing noise induced hearing loss is discussing the importance of hearing and hearing safety with your child.
-Explain to them how sound processing works in the ear and stress that those tiny hair cells that help with processing are not renewable.
-And now would be a good time to give them a little refresher chat about not sticking things in their ears like pen cap ends or a stylus if their ears itch.
+The first step towards preventing noise-induced hearing loss is discussing the importance of hearing and hearing safety with your child.
+Explain to them how sound processing works in the ear and stress that those tiny hair cells that help with the processing are not replaceable.
+And now would be a good time to give them a little refresher chat about not sticking things in their ears like pen caps or a stylus if their ears itch.

 How about the bus ride?

-Kids use the bus and other down time to listen to music or play games on portable electronic devices.
-It is very tempting for them to keep hiking up the volume, so it can be heard over the noise of the bus and the other children.
-If your child is using headphones with their device talk to them about acceptable volume levels.
+Kids use the bus and other downtimes to listen to music or play games on portable electronic devices.
+It is very tempting for them to keep hiking up the volume, so they can hear it over the noise of the bus and the other children.
+If your child is using headphones with their device, talk to them about acceptable volume levels.
 Better yet, get headphones that are volume limiting.

-Marching band, orchestra – maybe the brass ensemble – all great activities for children.
-But long and frequent exposure to loud music can lead to noise induced hearing loss.
+Marching band, orchestra, maybe the brass ensemble all great activities for children.
+But long and frequent exposure to loud music can lead to noise-induced hearing loss.
 Drums and instruments such as tubas and trumpets can damage the hearing of those playing them as well as those near them.
-If your child is in band, talk to t he music teacher about protecting your child’s ears during rehearsals.
+If your child is in a band, talk to the music teacher about protecting your child’s ears during rehearsals.

 You can always talk to the staff at Hearing Group about custom ear protection for use at musical rehearsals or if your child is a hunter or involved in shooting sports.